Nikon D7500 Review – first impressions. With aperture mode and shutter mode picture samples.

 - I always carry two spare memory cards with me nowadays.
 I force myself to do so after repeated instances of traveling to somewhere for a shoot, and discovering, damn it, I forgot to replace the memory cards!
 In other words, I don’t ever use the second slot.

 - I have no hard evidence for this, and frankly, I can’t be bothered to research about it anymore.
-Towards the end, I had major issues with memory cards on my D7000.
-Some shops and experts have hinted it could have been due to me using different branded, different speed cards together.It’s likely true.
-Because over the past few months, I could only use the D7000 if I do ridiculous things like ensuring card 1 has a lower capacity than card 2.
+Towards the end, I had major memory cards issues on my D7000.
+Some shops and experts then told me it could have been due to me using different branded, different speed cards together.
+This is likely true because over the past few months, I could only use the D7000 if I do ridiculous things like ensuring card 1 has a lower capacity than card 2.
 Whatever the truth, I’m not going to risk it again.
 One slot, thus, is the best arrangement for me.

 Oh, I ought to comment on the speed of transfer.
 YES, it’s fast.
 Very fast.
 But note that I was using EXSPEED 2 but a week ago.
-EXSPEED 5 is like lightning to me.
+EXSPEED 5 is thus like, lightning to me.

 According to various write-ups, the reduction of megapixels and the omission of a low-pass filter in the sensor allow for a new i.e. superior level of noise control.
 Quite honestly, while I was sure there would be improvements, I was sceptical over how wonderful it would be.
 How exactly did the D7500 fare?
-Check out the pictures!
+Take a look at my pictures!